 var Point: { new(x: number, y: number): Point; origin: Point; };

-The context in which a class is referenced distinguishes between the class instance type and the constructor function.
+The context in which a class is referenced distinguishes between the class type and the constructor function.
 For example, in the assignment statement

 var p: Point = new Point(10, 20);

-the identifier 'Point' in the type annotation refers to the class instance type, whereas the identifier 'Point' in the new expression refers to the constructor function object.
+the identifier 'Point' in the type annotation refers to the class type, whereas the identifier 'Point' in the new expression refers to the constructor function object.

 Class Heritage Specification